kelvinnmuia/alx-system_engineering-devops/0x01-shell_permissions/README.md

   * The file hello will be in the working directory
   * Not allowed to use commas for this script

-**6. Multiple permissions**
+**10. Look in the mirror**
-  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-In the working directory.
+  * [10-mirror_permissions](./10-mirror_permissions): Bash script that sets the mode of the file hello the same as olleh’s mode.

+  * The file hello will be in the working directory
+  * The file olleh will be in the working directory
+  * **Note:** the mode of olleh will not always be 664.
+  * The script should work for any mode.

 **6. Multiple permissions**
   * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute